 Until now.
 I’ve rested on my laurels long enough, telling anyone who’ll listen that as old as I am I “haven’t a filling in my head“.
 But that’s not enough.
 I’m starting to develop sensitivity to sweet things (my god, why have you forsaken me?) and my teeth definitely aren’t as white as they used to be owing to my high dependence on coffee and the occasional bifter (I also eat a lot of spag bol and if the contents of my dishwasher are anything to go by, I reckon it works the same for teeth as it does for tupperwares).

-Anyway I’m due a check up and I want to swot up before I go, so I don’t get into too much trouble.
+Anyway I’m due a check up and I want to swot up before I go, so I don’t get into too much trouble with the Dentist.
+Enter the teeth whitening and fresh breath products that I’ve been road testing.
 Here’s what I’ve been packing in my oral arsenal…

 Colgate Max White Toothpaste and Optic White 2-in-1 Whitening Kit